 1. Unplug motor harness from control box harness and cut wire tie at the fan deck.
 2. Unplug connectors from stator temperature limit switch.
-3. Remove eight screws at front of stator on fan deck.
-4. NOTE: On SystemVu units remove the ground screw connecting the harness to the fan deck.
+3. Remove four brackets at front of stator on fan deck.
 4. Slide fan assembly forward a couple of inches to clear rear brackets and lift assembly out.

-Fig. 11 - Fan Assembly Removal
+Fig. 13 - Fan Assembly Removal